lucianpls/QB3/README.md

 Only 64bit builds should be used since the implementation uses 64 bit integers heavily.

 # Using QB3
-[cqb3](cqb3.md) is a utility conversion program that can convert PNG and JPEG images to and from QB3, for 8 and 16 bit images.
-This utility does use an external library to read and write JPEG and PNG images.
-The source code serves as an example of how to use the library.
+The included [cqb3](cqb3.md) utility conversion program converts PNG or JPEG images to QB3, for 8 and 16 bit images.
+It can also decode QB3 to PNG.
+The source code also serves as an example of how to use the library.
+This utility does have an external library dependency to read and write JPEG and PNG images.

-Another option is to build [GDAL](https://github.com/OSGeo/GDAL) and enable QB3 in MRF, which allows conversions to and from many other types of rasters.
+Another option is to build [GDAL](https://github.com/OSGeo/GDAL) and enable QB3 in MRF, and using gdal_translate conversions to and from many other types of rasters are available.

 # C API
 [QB3.h](QB3lib/QB3.h) contains the public C API interface.